Jake Worth

 )

-We’ve added a constraint to the packages table that checks that factory_id’s truthiness, coerced to an integer (1 if true, 0 if false), added to store_id’s truthiness coerced to an integer, does not equal two.
-In short, both columns cannot simultaneously have a not-null value.
+We’ve added a constraint to the packages table that checks that factory_id’s truthiness, coerced to an integer (1 for true, 0 for false), added to store_id’s truthiness coerced to an integer, does not equal two.
+In short, both columns cannot have a not-null value.

-Alternately, with a comparison function (thanks to u/truilus):
+Alternately, here’s the same idea with a comparison function (thanks to Reddit user truilus):

 alter table packages